airshipit/deckhand/doc/design.md

     tags: [b]
     validationPolicies:
       site-deploy-validation:
-        status: succeeded
+        status: success
 ...
 ```

-This endpoint uses the `read_revision` action.
+This endpoint uses the `deckhand:show_revision` action.

 ### DELETE `/revisions`

 Permanently delete all documents.
 This removes all revisions and resets the
 data store.

-This endpoint uses the `purge_database` action.
+This endpoint uses the `deckhand:delete_revisions` action.

 ### GET `/revisions/{{revision_id}}`